Yelford: History

-Excavations under the hall floor in 1952 revealed pottery and bones that were dated to the 11th and 12th centuries.
-So the Saxon manor was probably on the same site as the current manor.
+In the latter part of the 15th century the Hastings family re-built the manor house as a timber-framed building with a moat.
+It was altered again in about 1600, when a first floor was inserted in what until then had been the great hall and a great stone chimneystack was added.
+The Saxon manor house is believed to have stood on the same site as the current manor house.
+Excavations under the hall floor of the current building in 1952 revealed pottery and bones that were dated to the 11th and 12th centuries.
 The excavation went down only four feet, and it is possible that more and earlier remains still lay below.
 The foundations were revealed as large unmortared stones that came out as steps into the room.
 This was dated as very early in type - early medieval.
-The joint in the wall plate between the oriel and the wall of the hall was investigated with the help of the late Dr John Fletcher and declared to be late 13th century in type; much more complex than later joints and totally wind - and waterproof.
+The joint in the wall plate between the oriel and the wall of the hall appears to be late 13th century in type.